o-korol/scheduler_modular/README.md

 Contains the scheduling engine.
 Generates valid course combinations, considering co-requisites and time conflicts.

 ### 5. scoring.py
 Contains the scoring layer.
-Calculates scores for each course combination based on criteria like number of days on campus, gaps between classes, and modality preferences.
-Additional scores will be added soon (e.g., length of days, consistency between days).
-Other scores will be added eventually (e.g., prioritizing sections with lowest enrollment).
+Calculates scores for each course combination based on criteria like number of days on campus, gaps between classes, modality preferences, length of days, and consistency between days.
+Other scores will be added eventually (e.g., prioritizing sections with the lowest enrollment).

 ### 6. utils.py
 Contains utility functions used across multiple modules, such as time measurement and section grouping.